saadafzal89/Clock-domain-crossing-handling-in-VHDL/ReadMe.txt

 ------------READ ME-------------

-Team members:
-Vyas Kovakkat
-Saad Afzal

 *****Part-1*****

-The incorrect code does not show non-zero average difference.
 The following steps were done to synchronize the pulse signal across the two clock domains:

 1. Added a 1-bit register entity in the source code folder.